comunica/examples/packages/configure-sparql-http-solid/README.md

 **1. package.json entries**

-In order for the Comunica framework to recognise your custom engine, you need to add these entries to your package.json file:
+In order for the Comunica framework to recognise your custom engine, you need to add this entry to your package.json file:

-* **Required:** `lsd:module`: The URL identifier of your package.
-* **Required:** `lsd:contexts`: The JSON-LD contexts that are exposed by your package.
-* **Optional:** `lsd:importPaths`: The parts of your package you want to make dereferenceable.

-Within each of these entries, replace `example-configure-sparql-http-solid` with your package name.
+* **Required:** `"lsd:module": true`: Indicates that this is a package with components for the Comunica framework.

 **2. components/config.jsonld**